Is there anything better than taking your kids to a Cincinnati playground on a beautiful day?

 4764 West Fork Rd., Cincinnati, OH 45247

-Recently reopened and completely redone, West Fork Park Playland is an incredible play space for all children.
 West Fork is unlike any other playground in the city.
 It more than meets the accessibility guidelines put in place by playground experts and it is truly a place space for everyone.
 Each zone has been purposefully planned and the playground was specifically built to keep the attention of children for longer than 30 minutes and to meet the needs of all children.
 It has so many unique features, including a large infant/toddler play area with two imaginative play houses, a colorful maze that also has texture to its walls for those children with sensory issues, a 14-foot mega tower with plenty of chances to climb and slide, and perhaps the best feature – a zip line!
+Read more here.